Compliance

 Global rollout of Compliance Guidebook

-We are gradually rolling out the Compliance Guidebook to overseas sites.
-After we have assessed the compliance-related risks in each country and region in which we operate and considering the possible impacts of such risks on our business activities, we are starting the rollout in Asia with priority, and plan to expand to other regions.
-The Compliance Guidebook, which explains the key actions, has been translated into local languages in cooperation with local staff to reflect the unique risks assumed from local business practices and cultural backgrounds.
+After we have assessed the compliance-related risks in each country and region in which we operate and considering the possible impacts of such risks on our business activities, we are starting the rollout of Compliance Guidebook in Asia with priority, and plan to expand to other regions.
+The Compliance Guidebook has been translated into local languages in cooperation with local staff to reflect the unique risks assumed from local business practices and cultural backgrounds.
 We are gradually rolling it out to overseas sites.

 • Simplified Chinese (2017)